Pegasus Airlines: Development since 2010

 In November 2011, Air Berlin and Pegasus Airlines launched Air Berlin Turkey, which was aimed at the charter market between Germany and Turkey.
 The new airline, however, was absorbed into Pegasus Airlines on 31 March 2013.

 In 2012, Pegasus Airlines, the second-largest airline in Turkey, signed for up to 100 A320neo family aircraft, of which 75, 57 A320neos and 18 A321neos, were firm orders.
 Pegasus became a new Airbus customer and the first Turkish airline to order the A320neo.
 This was the largest single commercial aircraft order ever placed by an airline in Turkey at that time and was announced on 18 December 2012 at a ceremony attended by Binali Yıldırım, the Turkish Minister of Transport.
 In June 2012, Pegasus Airlines bought 49% of the Kyrgyz air company Air Manas.
 On 22 March 2013, the air company operated its first flight under the brand name Pegasus Asia.

 The company offered 34.5% of its shares of stock to the public.
 The shares began to be traded at the Borsa Istanbul as on 26 April 2013.

 In October 2016, Pegasus Airlines announced it was offering three of its aircraft on the ACMI and leasing markets, stating severely decreasing passenger numbers.

+On 5 February 2020 a runway excursion would turn into the first fatal incident in the history of the airlines.
+After the incident some former employees from the airlines stated that the airlines would prioritize sales over safety, putting staff under pressure firing them without reasons and severance.
+Flights would spend little time on ground and exceed legal limits in air, performing hasty safety checks and compromising on hygiene.
+Former employees called the CEO's press statement on the grievance "Crocodile tears".